 b.
-PPE/ICP Replacement Reserve This reserve was fully utilised in 2020/21.
+PPE/ICP Replacement Reserve

 c.
 Control Resilience Reserve

 A reserve was created to ensure resilience on the Control room function.
 This is a risk critical area and it has been agreed that recruitment will be undertaken so that the number of posts are over establishment, given the length of time required to suitably train Control room staff. £221k was released in 2020/21 as the baseline budget has been adjusted to provide additional funding for this team going forward.
 The reserve is expected to be fully utilised within the next four years.